Dodul01/Git-Profile/README.md

     Open the `index.html` file in your preferred web browser.

-    ```bash
-    google-chrome index.html
-    ```

-    Replace `google-chrome` with the command for opening a web browser on your specific operating system.

 4. **Enter GitHub Username:**

     Enter your GitHub username in the provided input field and click the search button.